claiduiuc/CLAID-Website/_services/events.md

 **Friday December 4, 8pm CST: Traditional Chinese Calligraphy**

 Discover the history and learn how to write traditional Chinese Calligraphy with us from the comfort of your own home!
-Join us over **Zoom** to enjoy a live demonstration of Traditional Chinese Calligraphy using brushes, ink, and Xuan paper. **Pick up** your own calligraphy kit at our **Literature Event** (alternative date TBA) to follow the demonstrations and try calligraphy yourself!
+Join us over **Zoom** to enjoy a live demonstration of Traditional Chinese Calligraphy using brushes, ink, and Xuan paper. **Pick up** your own FREE calligraphy kit at our **Literature Event** (alternative date TBA) to follow the demonstrations and try calligraphy yourself!